 250g coffee bag: 0.08g packaging per gram of coffee

-(Assuming capsule body 1g and coffee portion 5g) for bean coffee 0.08 grams per gram of coffee (assuming bag 20g and bean content 250g), hence factor 2.5.
+(Assumption capsule body 1g and coffee portion 5g) for bean coffee 0.08 grams per gram of coffee (assumption bag 20g and bean content 250g), therefore factor 2.5.

-But if we look at the entire chain, a different picture emerges.
-The following graphic from the Quantis report provides the following insight:
+However, if we look at the entire chain, a different picture emerges.
+The following graph from the Quantis report provides the following insight:

-Coffee production and processing with roasting ( coffee supply ) accounts for the largest share of grams per CO2 equivalent (eq.).
+Coffee production and processing with roasting (coffee supply) accounts for the largest share in grams per CO2 equivalent (eq.).

-It's also noticeable that usage accounts for the second largest share.
-To specifically influence the grams of CO2 -eq. as a consumer, you have to start with usage or preparation.
+Furthermore, it is striking that usage accounts for the second largest share.
+To specifically influence the grams of CO2-eq. as a consumer, one must start with usage, or rather, preparation.
 Furthermore, the coffee packaging can be optimized.
-Here, it's important to avoid resource-intensive materials like aluminum.
+Here it is important to avoid resource-intensive materials such as aluminum.

-Capsules that can be disposed of in home compost currently only make up a fraction of the capsules available.
-However, whoever can offer this process on a large scale is likely to win the capsule race.
+Capsules that can be composted at home currently make up only a fraction of the capsules offered.
+However, whoever can offer this method on a large scale will likely win the capsule race.

-Because what always remains is the waste.
-And since it's now visible, we're probably more sensitive to it.
+Because what always remains is waste.
+And since this is now visible, we are probably more sensitive to it.

-Who among you has a well-maintained, well-functioning, effective compost in your garden, home to millions of microbes?
+Who among you has a well-maintained, well-functioning, effective compost teeming with millions of microbes in their garden?

-It simply sounds good if the capsule can be composted at home.
-But the most convincing solution would probably be a capsule that dissolves during extraction—a kind of all-rounder.
-When this capsule comes to market, the capsule story will be rewritten.
+It just sounds good when the capsule can be composted at home.
+However, the most convincing solution would probably be a capsule that dissolves during extraction, a kind of all-in-one wonder.
+If this capsule comes onto the market, the capsule story will be rewritten.

-Note January 2024: With the Coffee B system, Café Royal has already come very close to this future dream: https://www.kaffeemacher.ch/blog/coffee-b/
+Note January 2024: with the Coffee B system, Café Royal has come very close to this future wish: https://kaffeemacher.de/blogs/kaffeewissen/coffee-b

-To date, however, the aluminum capsule remains the most widely used type of capsule, especially after Nespresso's patent on aluminum capsules expired in 2018.
-Many capsule manufacturers immediately switched to aluminum, copying Nespresso, instead of intensively developing a genuine alternative .
+To date, however, the aluminum capsule is still the most common type of capsule, especially after Nespresso's patent on aluminum capsules expired in 2018.
+Many capsule producers then immediately switched to aluminum, copying Nespresso instead of intensively developing a real alternative.

-The Nespresso CEO reports here how high the proportion of recycled aluminum in the capsules really is.
+The Nespresso CEO reports here on the actual proportion of recycled aluminum in the capsules.

 It's worth reading the comments.